 In 2010, despite the national economic context, there were more mergers notified to the PCA (62) than in 2009 (52).
-All of the PCA decisions on mergers in 2010 were adopted during the first phase of investigation, even though two were cleared with remedies and another was an opposition decision.
+All the PCA decisions on mergers in 2010 were adopted during the first phase of investigation, even thought two of them were cleared with remedies and another one an opposition decision.